okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 ## OIN multi-tenancy

-Your app must support multi-tenancy to be listed in the public OIN catalog.
+Your app integration must support multi-tenancy to be listed in the public OIN catalog.

 What does this mean?

-Multi-tenancy in the OIN refers to the concept that as an ISV, you support several instances of your app, each with a unique credential system, for your customers.
+Multi-tenancy in the OIN refers to the concept that as an ISV, you support several instances of your app, each with a unique credential system for your customers.
 An instance of an app that contains the infrastructure to support a group of users is considered a tenant.
 See [Tenants in Okta](/docs/guides/oin-sso-overview/#tenants-in-okta).

-Each of your customer app instances must be able to provide unique credentials to connect to their Okta org.
-This allows your customers to find your app integration from the OIN catalog in their Okta org and instantiate it with their unique tenant credentials.
+You must provide unique credentials for each of your customer tenants to connect to their Okta org.
+This allows your customers to find your app integration from the OIN catalog in their own Okta org and instantiate it with their unique tenant credentials.

 For example, if your app integration supports SAML SSO with Okta, you need to provide unique SAML metadata for each of your customer tenants.